coinflex-exchange/v2/source/includes/_v2_introduction.md

 **2022-05-25**

-* Add a limit of max size `32` to the parameter `tag` in the associated Websocket APIs
+* Added a limit of max size `32` to the parameter `tag` in the associated Websocket APIs

 **2022-05-20**